password123456/setup-wordpress-with-security-best-practice/README.md

 XML-RPC has two main weaknesses:

 Brute force attacks:
-- Attackers try to login to WordPress using xmlrpc.php with as many username/password combinations as they can enter.
+- Attackers try to WordPress login using xmlrpc.php with as many username/password combinations as they can enter.
 - A method within xmlrpc.php allows the attacker to use a single command (system.multicall) to guess hundreds of passwords.

 Denial of Service Attacks via Pingback: